dzalf/A-very-nice-thermometer/README.md

 A decorative thermometer based on the LM95071

-This project consists of a decorative piece which its only purpose is to display the current temperature of your room. **See images below!**
+This project consists of a decorative piece which its only purpose is to display the current temperature of your room...and nothing else :stuck_out_tongue_winking_eye: . **See images below!**

 It uses an Arduino Pro Micro Leonardo and the TI LM95071 as the temperature probe; a digital SPI sensor for which I developed a [library](https://github.com/dzalf/LM95071_Temperature_Sensor).
 The display is a (cute) DL430M.